ixkael/Delight/docs/install.rst

 Getting Started
 ----------------

+- :ref:`Tutorial - getting started with Delight`
 - :ref:`Example - filling missing bands`
-- The ./notebooks directory contains a number of notebooks.
+- The ./notebooks directory contains some other notebooks.
 - The code in the ./scripts directory is also a good start.